ZhengQin2001/AMLS_assignment23_24/README.md

   PreprocessingB.py: This is based on MedmnistDataSet.py and equiped with all methods used for preprocessing in Task B.
   Model_training_path.py: This contains all the methods used for model training in Task B, except ResNet.
-  Model_training.torch.py: This is the training class for ResNet.
+  Model_training.torch.py: This is the training class for ResNet. test.py: This is the test file for the functionalities in preprocessing stage.